- Online Programs

 *U.S. Bureau of Labor Statistics

-Internship/Practicum Site and Support
+Internship/Practicum Site Support

 Walsh is committed to your academic success and as such, provides field experience support resources at no additional cost.
 Our field experience team works with you directly to help guide you through the field experience process, providing you with the tools and strategies needed to help secure an approved internship and practicum sites in your area.
 In addition, we assign you a dedicated Student Support Advisor who assists and guides you in your educational journey from enrollment to graduation.